Gauravpandey001/evApp/README.md

 - `http` package for making HTTP requests.
 - `get` package for navigation management.
 - `firebase_core` package for Firebase initialization.
+- `flutter_riverpod` for state management.

-## Structure
+## Project Structure

-- `main.dart`: Entry point of the application.
+- `lib/main.dart`: Entry point of the application.
-- `login_screen.dart`: Contains the login page UI and logic.
+- `lib/login_screen.dart`: Contains the login page UI and logic.
-- `home_page.dart`: Displays the list of charging stations and user profile.
+- `lib/home_page.dart`: Displays the list of charging stations and user profile.
-- `charging_station_details.dart`: Shows detailed information about a specific charging station.
+- `lib/charging_station_details.dart`: Shows detailed information about a specific charging station.
+- `lib/http.dart`: Handles HTTP requests to fetch charging station data.
+- `lib/providers.dart`: Contains Riverpod providers used for state management.

-## Notes
+## Authentication

-- The app currently fetches data from a mock API (https://mocki.io/v1/d86221e4-6755-4666-96ba-bf88b61a3cdc).
-Replace this with your actual data source.
+- The app currently uses a mock API for fetching data.
 - The user profile section and logout functionality are placeholders.
 Implement actual authentication and user management as needed.

 Feel free to explore and customize the app according to your requirements!